 adjective, something that is crucial/ that needs to be done in order to achieve a particular goal, effect.
 It can also be used in a negative, to show disapproval about something.

 Was it really necessary to remind her about the past?
 She is totally different person right now.

 It is really unnecessary to stay longer in the office today.

 Idioms and phrases with necessary:

-→ deem it necessary, to say that something is crucial: Jack deemed it necessary to buy new car, while Mary wanted to recondition the bedroom.
+→ deem it necessary, to say that something is crucial: Jack deemed it necessary to buy a new car, while Mary wanted to recondition the bedroom.

-→ the necessary, casual way to say money or any kind of income (what interesting, it is also an old term meaning toilet or bathroom): Don’t worry about my bills, I can always use more of the necessary.
+→ the necessary, casual way to say money or any kind of income (what is interesting, it is also an old term meaning toilet or bathroom): Don’t worry about my bills, I can always use more of the necessary.

 Still not sure?Ask your question in our comments section below (we reply to all comments within 24 hours)